 Prompt reporting of adverse events can help the FDA identify and better understand the risks associated with medical devices.

-If you suspect a problem with an external defibrillator, we encourage you to file a report with the FDA.
+If you suspect a problem with a reusable medical device or reprocessing procedures for a reusable medical device, we encourage you to file a report with the FDA.

 Health Care Professionals and Consumers:

 We encourage you to file a voluntary report through MedWatch, the FDA Safety Information and Adverse Event Reporting program.